KumoCorp/kumomta/docs/changelog/main.md

 * The bounce classifier will now automatically reload when the configuration epoch is updated. #298

-* Spool enumeration no longer prevents the reception of new messages and is no longer considered as part of the liveness check.
+* Spool enumeration completion no longer prevents the reception of new messages.
+  The spool does need to have started before messages will be received, which means that there is still a very small window during startup where the liveness check and SMTP sessions can turn away incoming connections.

 * The dkim helper now supports passing the `expiration` value through to the underlying signer.